Many of the marketing guides and articles you see every day are based on nothing but the author’s subjective opinion.

 62% of marketers say that personalization is the most effective technique.

 Today, 45% of marketers use trigger-based emails.
 However, they can be responsible for as much as 20% of your email marketing revenue.

 Subject line, email body, and sign-offs

-Writing a perfect email, subject line, and sign-off is what will define whether the recipient converts.
+Writing a perfect email, subject line, and sign-off will define whether the recipient converts.
 Use these critical email statistics to find your perfect formula.

-- 47% of people open the emails based on the subject line and 69% of customers can report emails as spam based on the subject line only.
+47% of people open emails based on the subject line, and 69% of customers can report emails as spam based on the subject line only.

 – 6-10 words (21%),

 – 0-5 words (16%)

 – 16-20 words (12%)

 Emails with “fw:” in the subject line are 17% less likely to be opened.